Bitcoin News

 Industry Investments

-Before diving in to exactly what fundamentals underpin the Bitcoin network, here are a few publicly traded companies taking part in the sector, furthering and fostering network growth.
-These are not recommendations, but rather examples of publicly traded companies closely associated with digital assets like Bitcoin.
+Before diving into exactly what fundamentals underpin the Bitcoin network, here are a few publicly traded companies participating in the sector, furthering and fostering network growth.
+These are not recommendations but rather examples of publicly traded companies closely associated with digital assets like Bitcoin.

 At this point, MicroStrategy stock is essentially a proxy for investing in Bitcoin (BTC) itself.
-For multiple years now, MicroStrategy has rapidly been accumulating BTC for holding in its treasury, as the company believes it is the ultimate hedge, and the currency of tomorrow.
+For multiple years now, MicroStrategy has rapidly been accumulating BTC to hold in its treasury, as the company believes it is the ultimate hedge and the currency of tomorrow.

 In 2022, MicroStrategy boasted a revenue of nearly $500M.

 Since its launch in 2012, Coinbase has been a fixture in the digital asset sector.
-Not only is it one of the most recognizable names, it has acted as an onramp for beginner enthusiasts looking to gain exposure to assets like Bitcoin.
+It is one of the most recognizable names and has acted as an onramp for beginner enthusiasts looking to gain exposure to assets like Bitcoin.

 Now, Coinbase is one of the most trusted exchanges of its kind, as it is both publicly traded and regulated.
 In 2023, notable investment funds like ARK Invest have been loading up on ‘COIN', with the belief that it will not only survive, but thrive well in to the future.